 It’s pretty much a mirror image of the app, with a broader display showing more of the menus in one view.
 And it’s fast.
 If you’ve used the app, you should be able to easily navigate the web version.
 The platform is stable and didn’t stall or crash during any of our testing.
 Not much else to say here that isn’t covered in other sections.

 Pricing and betting options at PointsBet

 Pricing on fixed odds markets is very good.
-During the NFL season, we often found reduced juice on NFL games: -105 on both sides.
+During the NFL season, we often found reduced juice on NFL games: -105 on both sides, though most were -110.
 For regular season basketball, they post standard 20-cent lines with -110 both sides or -105 and -115.
-Moneylines are comparable with the other best-priced options in legal markets.
-That said, we noticed at one point during the AAF season (Alliance of American Football) that spread prices were -112 all around, likely because the AAF is an “inefficient” market.
+Moneylines were generally comparable with the other best-priced options, but MLB runline bets had wide-ranging spreads that ran from -105/-115 all the way to +145/-171.

 From our testing, in-play wager pricing showed 20-cent lines almost all around (mostly -110).
 Compare that with DraftKings, which has in-play pricing anywhere from 25 to 30 cents or even higher.
 For example, -119 and -112.

 PointsBet’s moneyline in-game pricing is generally commensurate with what you see on pre-game pricing.

 Parlay pricing is standard: +265 on two-leggers and +595 on three (assuming -110 individual wagers).
 As for teasers, while PointsBet has said that traditional teasers will be coming in the near future, you cannot right now bet traditional teasers, such as 4 or 5 points basketball teasers, 6 points football or otherwise.
 What you can do, also an option at other books, is navigate to “Pick Your Own” menus for most games and basically construct homemade teasers/parlays, by combining multiple alternative spreads.
 PointsBet has added in-game parlay betting to their extensive repertoire of betting options as well.